nagasudhirpulla/taming_python/blog/skills/user_secrets_with_env_variables.md

 You can also edit or delete a system environment variable in the same manner

+In our example shown in the figure, we created an environment variable named `app_password` and its value is `mysuper`

 ### accessing system environment variables in python code
 ```python
 # import os module